boldandbrad/docs/README.md

 > *Opinionated* personal technical guides and docs.

-This repo hosts my personal technical documentation.
+My name is **boldandbrad** and <u>this</u> is my personal technical documentation site.
 I have made it open source to serve as an example for others.
-I do not claim to be an expert on any of the covered topics, nor do I always follow industry best practices.
-**Use this knowledge base at your own risk**.
+I do not claim to be an expert on any of the covered topics, nor do I always follow industry best practices. **Use this knowledge base at your own risk**.

+My goal is that at the very least you'll find the knowledge contained here to be compatible with the following principles:

+- Be **consistent**.
+- Be **inclusive**.
+- Be **simple**.
+- Embrace **open source**.

-With that said, I regularly update this repo as I discover better tools and techniques.
-Since I *am* constantly trying to learn, feel free to create issues or submit PRs **only** if you have something cool to share with me, knowing that I may choose to reject them.
-Otherwise, please fork and make adjustments for your own purposes.
+With that said, I regularly update the site as I discover better tools and techniques.
+Since I *am* always trying to learn, please feel free to [create issues](https://github.com/boldandbrad/docs/issues) or submit PRs if you have something cool to share with me.
+However, please understand that I may choose to reject them.
+If so, please fork and make adjustments for your own purposes if you wish.

 ## Commands